VityaVitalich/MultiModalCoreset/README.md

-# Multi Modal Coreset Selection
+# Challenges of Multi-Modal Coreset Selection for Depth Prediction

+This repository contains code for paper [Challenges of Multi-Modal Coreset Selection for Depth Prediction](https://arxiv.org/abs/2502.15834) from ICLR 2025 ICBINB Workshop.

 ## Replicating Experiments